water-mizuu/fridgital/README.md

 One time setup for Ubuntu (to run as root):

-dart tool/linux_setup.dart
-or

-sudo apt-get -y install libsqlite3-0 libsqlite3-dev
+`sudo apt-get -y install libsqlite3-0 libsqlite3-dev`

 #### MacOS